Families First Coronavirus Response Act, Impact on Employers

 - Under the Act, a “public health emergency” means an emergency with respect to COVID-19 declared by a Federal, State, or local authority.

 With respect to these expanded provisions, the Act excludes certain healthcare providers and emergency responders from the definition of eligible employee.
 It also exempts small businesses with fewer than 50 employees when it would jeopardize the viability of the business as a going concern and employers with less than 25 employees if certain conditions apply.
+DOL guidance on these exemptions can be found here.

 If leave is needed under the expanded FMLA provisions, the employer may provide the first 10 days of leave unpaid and employees may elect to substitute their accrued vacation leave, personal leave, or medical or sick leave.
 After 10 days, employers must compensate employees for the remainder of FMLA-leave taken at no less than 2/3 of their regular rate of pay.